hamaisahmed862-netizen/git-practice/README.md

 This repository is for learning Git and GitHub.

-I am learning git and github.
+I am learning git and github now.